mptwaktusolat/app_waktu_solat_malaysia/README.md

 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists. -->

-Started with the intention to learn Flutter, until the app has achieved over 40 thousand installs, beyond far on what can I imagine.
+I started this project with the intention of learning Flutter, but it has since gained over 40,000 installs, far beyond my expectations.

-I always wanted to contribute something to the ummah (Islam), and this is one of my way of doing it.
-I hope this project will benefit Malaysians (including people who reside in Malaysia) by providing quick and easy access to prayer times in their area.
-This project will be kept maintained so it will relevant for many generations to come.
-Inshallah.
+I have always wanted to contribute something to the ummah (the global Muslim community), and this project is my way of doing so.
+I hope it will benefit Malaysians (including those living in Malaysia) by providing quick and easy access to prayer times in their area.
+I plan to maintain this project so that it will remain relevant for many generations to come, inshallah (God willing).

 <!-- ## Attribution